1 Context and Positioning

 The cross-section of a sarcomere reveals a crystalline hexagonal lattice of myofilaments of actin (thin) and myosin (thick) running parallel to the direction of the fiber.
 The unit cell of this lattice thus contains one thick filament and two thin filaments.
 When the muscle contracts, the myosin proteins that constitute the thick filaments induce a relative sliding of the surrouding actin filaments that results in the shortening of the sarcomeres.
 This active shortening is due to the metabolic activity of the myosin proteins which act as molecular motors.

-The contractile structure also involves other structural proteins (see M-lines, Z-disks and titin in Figure 1.2) that will be presented in more details in Section 5.1.1.
+The contractile structure also involves other cytoskeletal proteins (see M-lines, Z-disks and titin in Figure 1.2) that will be presented in more details in Section 5.1.1.
 We will now focus on the molecular mechanism of force generation by the molecular motors.

 1.1.2 Molecular mechanism of contraction

 The thick filament is a bundle of 600 myosin proteins connected by their tails.
 They form into two antagonists contractile units of 300 individuals each, see Figure 1.2.
 A single myosin protein has a pair of heads that points radially, from the myosin filament towards the surrounding thin filaments.
 It is the cyclic interaction between myosin heads and actin that produces the active force necessary to shorten the sarcomeres.
-The actin-myosin interaction cycle is referred to as the Lymn and Taylor (1971) cycle1, see Figure 1.3.
+The actin-myosin interaction cycle is referred to as the Lymn an Taylor cycle,1 see Figure 1.3.

-2 see Chapter 4 for more details about the activation process
+2 see Chapter 4 for more details about the activation process.

 After the working stroke has been executed, the myosin detaches from actin (step \(3\to 4\)).
 In the detached state, the working stroke conformational change is reversed, waiting to be triggered again upon the next attachment (step \(4\to 1\)).
 This cocking mechanism requires the hydrolysis of one molecule of Adenosine TriPhosphate (ATP).
-The hydrolysis products, Adenosine DiPhosphate (ADP) and inorganic phosphate (Pi) are released from wihin the molecule alongside the power-stroke in the attached state3.
-For more details about the molecular mechanisms of the enzymatic activity of myosin we refer to Houdusse and Sweeney (2016).
+The hydrolysis products, Adenosine DiPhosphate (ADP) and inorganic phosphate (Pi) are released from wihin the molecule alongside the power-stroke in the attached state.4

 The collective actin-myosin interactions, which generate antagonistically oriented working strokes inside each sarcomere, is ultimately responsible for the macroscopic contraction of the muscle fibers.